 Since returning to Australia from Europe in 2006, Benjamin Northey has rapidly emerged as one of the nation’s leading musical figures.
-Since 2011, he has held the position of Associate Conductor of the Melbourne Symphony Orchestra.
-In 2015, he became Chief Conductor of the Christchurch Symphony Orchestra.
+Since 2011, he has held the position of Associate Conductor of the Melbourne Symphony Orchestra and, in 2015, he became Chief Conductor of the Christchurch Symphony Orchestra.

-2015 engagements include returns to all the major Australian orchestras, the HKPO, the NZSO and Turandot for Opera Australia; in 2016, he will lead both the MSO and Christchurch Symphony on several occasions – as well as appear with HKPO, ASO, WASO and throughout New Zealand.
+2015/2016 engagements included returns to all the major Australian orchestras, the HKPO, the NZSO and Turandot for Opera Australia; he led both the MSO and Christchurch Symphony on several occasions.

 Northey is the recipient of numerous awards including the 2010 Melbourne Prize Outstanding Musician Award, the Brian Stacey Memorial Award, the Nelly Apt Scholarship and the 2007 Limelight Magazine Best Newcomer Award.
 In 2009, he was selected as one of three conductors worldwide to the Allianz International Conductor’s Academy where he conducted the London Philharmonic and the Philharmonia Orchestras under the mentorship of Vladimir Jurovsky and Chritoph von Dohnanyi.